Home

 3. The areas with the highest use of child labour

-• States: Bihar, Uttar Pradesh, Rajasthan, Madhya Pradesh and Maharashtra have 55% of child labourers in India.
+• States: Bihar, Uttar Pradesh, Rajasthan, Madhya Pradesh, and Maharashtra have 55% of child labourers in India.

 4. Most Frequently Used Areas that Involve Child Labour